LionelBeato/coatimundis/Week_1/Day_2/OVERVIEW.md

 2. Create a p element and incorporate span.
 Give your span some sort of styling.
 3. Style your elements however you like!
 Try to get elements centered and blocked out.

+### git

+1. Take your project from today (or yesterday) and make it a git repository.
+2. Create a remote on github and link your repositories.
+3. (Optional) Play around with branching.
+See if you can make a "testing" branch.
+4. (Super Optional) Merge your testing branch into master.

 ## Links